 06 of 10

 Every Labor Day weekend, cinephiles from around the world gather in Los Angeles to celebrate classic cinema by attending a five-day series of screenings of rare, unusual, and unjustly forgotten movies from the silent and early sound era of film.
-Featuring over 30 classic film screenings, celebrity guests, and film, book, and movie memorabilia shows, the Cinecon Classic Film Festival will take place from August 30 through September 3, 2018, at the Egyptian Theatre and the Loews Hollywood Hotel.
+Featuring over 30 classic film screenings, celebrity guests, and film, book, and movie memorabilia shows, the Cinecon Classic Film Festival takes place at the Egyptian Theatre and the Loews Hollywood Hotel.
 Most films are screened in 35mm, and the silent films will include live piano accompaniments.

 07 of 10

 For 24 years, the city of Long Beach has been celebrating Hawaiian culture over Labor Day weekend at the E Hula Mau Polynesian Festival.
-This celebration includes hula and chant competitions, art and craft workshops, and island cuisine at the Terrace Theatre and Plaza at the Long Beach Performing Arts Center from August 31 through September 3, 2018.
+This celebration includes hula and chant competitions, art and craft workshops, and island cuisine at the Terrace Theatre and Plaza at the Long Beach Performing Arts Center.
 The cultural fair is free but individual performances, competitions, and workshops often carry an admission fee; you can check Goldstar for discount tickets.

 08 of 10

-On September 1 and 2, 2018, the New Blues Festival will return to Long Beach for two days of modern blues performers including Dennis Jones, James Harman, Janiva Magness, The King Brothers, Boxcar 7, Casey Hensley Band, and New Blues Revolution.
+The New Blues Festival returns to Long Beach for two days of modern blues performers including Dennis Jones, James Harman, Janiva Magness, The King Brothers, Boxcar 7, Casey Hensley Band, and New Blues Revolution.
 Taking place on two stages in El Dorado Park, the New Blues Festival welcomes over 30 acts as well as a variety of corporate, food, and merchant vendors to southern Los Angeles.
 You can buy either a one or two-day pass to the event, and discount tickets are also available through Goldstar Ticketing.Continue to 9 of 10 below.

 09 of 10